okteto/java-maven-getting-started/README.md

-# java-maven-getting-started
+# k8s-dev-tools-codemo19
-Develop Java MavenApps in Kubernetes with Okteto
+Sample code of the talk "Kubernetes dev tools" in Codemotion Madrid 2019 (24-25th Sept)